 A student must be accepted by the University of Utah School of Medicine and through the University of Utah Graduate Admissions Office to qualify for aid or to receive an offer of aid.
 Students must be enrolled for a minimum of 5 credit hours (half-time status).
 Full-time status is required for certain aid.

 Federal law and regulations require that all students receiving financial assistance from federal Title IV funds maintain satisfactory academic progress.
 Title IV funds include Federal Direct Stafford Student Loans, Federal Perkins Student Loans, and Federal Work-Study.
 Students must be making satisfactory progress toward their medical degree in order to continue to be eligible for financial aid.
 Students are expected to satisfactorily complete all required medical school courses within four years.
-Each student's progress is monitored by the School of Medicine and the Financial Aid Office.
+Each student's progress is monitored by the School of Medicine and the University Office of Scholarships and Financial Aid.

-Only United States citizens, permanent resident, or eligible non-citizen are eligible for assistance through the Financial Aid Office.
+Only United States citizens, permanent resident, or eligible non-citizen are eligible for assistance through the University Office of Scholarships and Financial Aid.
 Students who declare themselves eligible non-citizens may be asked to provide a copy of their Alien Registration Card annually.
 Citizenship status will be verified with the Department of Homeland Security.